mfoley02/gen_proj/README.md

 Generated a PCoA biplot of Unweighted UniFrac data (similarity metric).

 #### emperor biplot
 Visualized the PCoA biplot using the Emperor visualization tool.
-(Fig. ??)
+(Fig. 4)

 #### diversity alpha-group-significance
-explain

-#### diversity beta-group-significance
-explain
+Generated box and whisker plots showing different variables in the study (sample, collection site, lake, etc.) plotted against Shannon entropy as a metric of diversity.
+(Fig. 5)

 ## Findings